220296006/220296006/README.md

 ### Fun Fact

-I'm an avid chess player and enjoy the strategic challenges and mental stimulation of the game.
+I'm an avid gamer and enjoy the strategic challenges and mental stimulation of gamaes.

-### Declaration

-I declare the above information true and correct.

-Thabiso Matsaba

 ---